Sauerkraut missions

 The Sauerkraut missions (Operation Sauerkraut) were secret service operations planned and carried out by the American Office of Strategic Services (OSS) during the Second World War from July 1944 to at least March 1945.
 The aim was to enable rapid dissemination of Allied propaganda material by the use of German prisoners of war.

-The idea of utilizing German prisoners of war as agents arose after the failed assassination attempt on Adolf Hitler on July 20, 1944.
+The idea of using German prisoners of war as agents arose after the failed assassination attempt on Adolf Hitler on July 20, 1944.
 By exploiting this unexpected psychological advantage, the deployment of apparently German soldiers in Wehrmacht uniforms was considered particularly suitable for indoctrinating the enemy without much delay.

 In a prisoner of war camp for Germans near Naples, efforts were made to recruit the first candidates for the mission.
 At the same time, suitable leaflets were developed which referred to the attempted coup on July 20 and were then to be smuggled into German territory.
 Thus, for example, it was claimed that Walther von Brauchitsch had taken over the command in Germany, or German troops were called upon to carry out revolutionary measures against the Nazi regime.
 An extra issue of the magazine Das Neue Deutschland was also produced, which pointed to alleged opposition groups within the German Reich.

-After initially selecting 16 trustworthy prisoners of war, they were first transported to Rome to be equipped accordingly.
-This included German Wehrmacht uniforms, forged documents, weapons and compasses.
+An initial class of 16 prisoners of war were sent to Rome to be equipped with Wehrmacht uniforms, forged documents, weapons, and compasses.
 Money in Italian currency, cigarettes and first aid equipment were also included.
-In small groups they were then smuggled across the river Arno.
+In small groups, they were smuggled across the river Arno.
 They were to penetrate as deeply as possible behind the German lines and spread the propaganda material they had been given.
 For example, leaflets and magazines were to be placed on trees, in cars, in buildings and on roads.